keeghan/dev_assignment/README.md

 - Calls [jsonPlaceholder: posts](https://jsonplaceholder.typicode.com/posts) and displays it as a list.
 - Navigates to a second page with post details.
 - Cached data, providing offline support.
+- Post searching feature.

 ## Development Setup

-Make sure you have downloaded and set up Flutter and Android Studio correctly before you begin working on this project.
-Ensure that you have the Flutter SDK installed and the necessary Flutter dependencies are set up.
-Here is the official Flutter documentation to guide you through the installation and setup process:
+Make sure you have downloaded and set up Flutter and Android Studio correctly before you begin working on this project by following the official guide below.

 - [Flutter Installation](https://flutter.dev/docs/get-started/install)

-Additionally, ensure that Android Studio is configured with the Flutter and Dart plugins.
-This will allow you to develop, build, and test Flutter applications effectively.
-You can follow the guide below to set up Android Studio for Flutter:

 - [Android Studio Setup for Flutter](https://flutter.dev/docs/get-started/editor?tab=androidstudio)

-After you are done with the above, you can either download the codebase or import it using your IDE.
-Wait for it to download all dependencies, then you are ready to run the app.
+After you are done with the above, you can either download the codebase or import it using your IDE using the [github plugin](https://github.com/topics/plugin) for your preferred IDE.
+Wait for the project download all dependencies, then you are ready to run the app.

 ## License